TheTheoM/DPGConwaysGameOfLife/readme.md

-# Heading Conway's Game of Life written in Pure Python with DPG's Drawing functionality.
+# Conway's Game of Life written in Pure Python with DPG's Drawing functionality.

 ##  Requirements:
 ### - Python > 3.6